irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.ServiceDefinition"></a>

 ### ServiceDefinition
-ServiceDefinition defines a standard for service definition.
+ServiceDefinition defines a standard for service definition

 | Field | Type | Label | Description |